Your Holiday Table

 It's your table - and your rules.
 Make sure your guests know what is expected of them.

 - Mobile devices are strongly discouraged at the holiday table.
 Or any table.
-Ask your guests to leave theirs in purses and coat pockets, or turn them off to keep the distraction at bay.

 Beginning the Meal